abingdonpta/abingdonpta/content/posts/2023-03-06 Read-a-thon/index.md

 - Top readers in each grade will earn a special reward, and classes with the highest totals in each grade will be celebrated for their accomplishments with an exciting reward!

 **Important Dates:**
-- **Monday, March 13th** - Abingdon’s second Read-A-Thon Book Swap will be held from 6:30 pm to 8:00 pm at the school cafeteria.
-Come and pick up a new free book to get excited about reading!
+- **UPDATE**: *The Book Swap is canceled.
+Teachers and the literacy team will be making sure that your students have plenty of books to choose from throughout the Read-a-thon.*
 - **Monday, March 13th** - Read-A-Thon begins!
 Be sure your student’s reader page is active and ready to record reading minutes!
 - **Friday, March 17th** - Read The Day Away is our celebration of reading at Abingdon.
 Look out for details about mystery readers in classrooms!
 - **Friday, March 24th** - The Read-A-Thon reader pages will close at the end of the night!
 Log all reading minutes before midnight!